 The Lender's interest in safeguarding the borrowing restriction is to ensure that its loan agreement is not tainted with illegality.
 The principle of illegality operates to render a contract so tainted unenforceable.
-A lender has to ensure the WSP approaching them for financing satisfies the conditions set out earlier by, carrying out the necessary due diligence.
+A lender will seek to ensure the WSP approaching them for financing satisfies the conditions set herein.